The Scope of Interprofessional Practice and Education at UIC

 Interprofessional education is most commonly defined as “occasions when two or more professions learn with, from and about each other to improve collaboration and quality of care.”
 It is a specific educational approach to learning that requires deliberate interaction among learners from different professions.

-UIC, as an urban, research-intensive public university with seven health sciences colleges housed on six campuses throughout northern and central Illinois provides health professions education programs that train both essential direct care providers (advanced practice nurses, dentists, dieticians, occupational therapists, pharmacists, physical therapists, physicians, registered nurses, social workers) and those that are critical to the success of health care operations and goals (health care administrators, health informaticians, health information managers).
 UIC has over 5,000 students enrolled in its health professions education programs, and graduates over 900 students from these programs each year.
-In addition, UIC has responsibility for graduate education for more than 1000 residents and fellows in dentistry, medicine, pharmacy and physical therapy and employs more than 3,000 health care professionals as faculty and staff.
+In addition, UIC has responsibility for graduate education for more than 1,000 residents and fellows in dentistry, medicine, pharmacy and physical therapy and employs more than 3,000 health care professionals as faculty and staff.
 Given these numbers, the impact of an effective IPE program on health and health care delivery in Illinois should not be underestimated.

-UIC is one of the nation's most diverse public research universities and has a longstanding, foundational commitment to valuing diversity, including efforts to mitigate the negative effects of unwarranted hierarchy, detrimental power relationships, and group stereotypes in many sectors including education, health care and business.
-The patient population served by UI Health includes many who are significantly underserved with regard to health promotion and health care.
-UIC currently has multiple initiatives to address diversity and health disparities and the establishment of an IPE curriculum has the potential to assist in more fully addressing the needs of UIC's student and patient populations.
-As the clinical enterprise for a leading urban, academic health center, UI Health provides inpatient and outpatient care in its 495-bed hospital, an Outpatient Care Center, the twelve-location Mile Square Health Center, and an urgent care center.
+The patient population served by UI Health includes many who are significantly undeserved with regard to health promotion and health care.
+UIC currently has multiple initiatives to address diversity and health disparities and the establishment of an IPE curriculum will more fully addressing the needs of UIC's student and patient populations.
 UI Health is committed to excellence in patient care and to the reduction of health disparities.
 Team-based care and collaborative practice are critical to both.